MikeMaximus/gbm/GBM/readme.txt

 All Platforms:

 - Added the ability to launch games.
+	- Launch the last five games played from the system tray menu.
+	- Launch any configured game using the "Quick Launcher" window on the system tray menu.
 	- Launch any configured game from the Game Manager.
-	- Launch the last five games played from the system tray menu.
 	- Games are launched using information GBM has automatically detected or can be fully customized via the Game Manager.
 	- This feature is optional and disabled by default, it must be enabled in Settings -> General.
 		- This feature relies on "Session Tracking", it must be enabled to determine the recently played games.